matjaz99/OpenMp3Player/README.md

 ### What is it?

 OpenMp3Player is a web application for playing mp3 files.
-It runs on Apache Tomcat 7 server which comes embedded with the application (deployment is not required).
+It runs on Apache Tomcat 7 server which comes bundled with the application (deployment is not required).

 ### Starting

-Double click the start.jar and start/stop server.
+Since v3: double click the start.jar and start/stop server.
+Before v3: use start.sh/stop.sh or start.bat/stop.bat scripts

 Open web browser and go to: <a href="http://localhost:8080/OpenMp3Player">